fertranchida/AWS-IAM-access-key-rotation-secretmanager/README.md

 e.g.:

-2 active access keys : It will deactivate the oldest, delete the oldest, create a new AK, replace Secret and deactivate the remaining active.
+If 2 access keys are active: It will deactivate the different ones from the Secret Manager, next it will delete the inactive, create a new AK, replace Secret and deactivate the remaining active.
 (Leaving active only the new one).

-2 inactive access keys: It will delete both, and create a new one, updating secret.
+If you have 2 inactive access keys: It will delete both, and create a new one, updating secret.

-1 active: and 1 inactive: It will rotate properly
+If you have 1 active: and 1 inactive: It will delete inactive, activate a new one, update secret with new one and inactive remaining.

-1 inactive: and 1 active: It will rotate properly

-1 active: it will create a new one, update secret and deactivate the "old" active"
+If you have 1 active: it will create a new one, update secret and deactivate the "old" active"

-1 inactive: it will delete it, create a new one, update secret
+If you have 1 inactive: it will delete it, create a new one, update secret

-none: It will create 1, update secret
+If you have none: It will create 1, update secret

 -------------